laksh-infinity/DeploySmart/README.md

 ## Issues?

-Plese use the issue tracker here.
+Please use the issue tracker here.
 No guidelines for now, all information is good information.